DataDog/integrations-extras/wayfinder/README.md

 ## Overview

-[Wayfinder][1] is an infrastructure management platform that enables developer self-service though a centralized configuration.
+[Wayfinder][1] is an infrastructure management platform that enables developer self-service through a centralized configuration.
 This check monitors Wayfinder key management components through the Datadog Agent.

 ## Setup